 Why are the beads different?

 Mainly because they are not made by machine and human made products always reflect the slight variances.
 As with all articles made by hand, the sizes and shapes will vary.
 It depends on so many variables, they are all within a range, but no two will ever be exactly alike.
-This is simply not possible with handmade lampworked beads.
+This is simply not possible with handmade lamp worked beads.
 These variations are not imperfections or rejects, simply that they are made by hand.

 Why is it called lampwork?